mtiller/ModelicaBook/text/source/components/subsystems/heat_transfer.rst

 Spatially Distributed Heat Transfer
 -----------------------------------

 Our next example of creating reusable subsystems will introduce a slight twist.
 In this section we will not only demonstrate how to create a reusable subsystem model, as in the previous examples from this chapter, but that subsystem model will use an array of **component** instances where the size of that array can be used to control the spatial resolution of the results.
+This is similar to the kind of model presented earlier in :ref:`one-dimensional-heat-transfer`.

 Flat System
 ^^^^^^^^^^^